Class HashedCredentialsMatcher

 protected org.apache.shiro.crypto.hash.AbstractHash newHashInstance()

 Returns a new, uninitialized instance, without its byte array set.
-Used as a utility method in thegetCredentials(AuthenticationInfo)
+Used as a utility method in thegetCredentials(AuthenticationInfo)implementation.- Returns:

 - a new, uninitialized instance, without its byte array set.